danielringch/tibber2mqtt/README.md

 The configuration is done via yaml file.
 The example file can be found in [config/sample.yaml](config/sample.yaml)

-To keep sensitive content out of config files, some parameters can also be passed using environment variables.
-See the example config file for further explanations.
+To keep sensitive content out of config files, some parameters can be replaced by environment variables.
+See the example config file for the enviroment variable names.

 ## **Usage**